HouseAlwaysWin/PaginationTaghelper/README.md

  </tbody>
 </table>

-<h3>Please look at PaginationTaghelperExample for more implementing details</h3>
+<h3>Please look at PaginationTaghelperExample for more implementation details</h3>